West Midland Trains

 5 h 38 m

 Trains per day

-It's difficult to get from London to Lyon without changing at least 1 times.
+It's difficult to get from London to Lyon without changing at least once.

 |Trains depart from:||London|

 Travel on Eurostar trains from London to Lyon at great prices.
 Omio finds you train times and tickets for over 1000 travel companies all in one place.